meatballdude/Sherpa-BLOCKhead/README.md

 6- M3x5x5 Threaded inserts

+17mm length of bowden tube

 1. Print all the parts in ABS or ASA.
 2. Inserts go into the body part on the sides and top.
 3. Mount the body onto the X Carriage using the M3-30mm BHCS
 4. Mount the Hotend to the body
 5. Put the fans in the blowers, and mount them to the body using the M3x6mm BHCS
+6. Put the boden tube section into the body and down to the hotend entrance
+7. Mount the mini sherpa on top

 Route the wires and Happy Printing!!